-The church today is in a very sad state.
-Most alarming is that the church seems to be satisfied with it.
-Having settled down into and accepted this deplorable state we're in, most people in churches today feel that nothing can be done about it.
+The church is in a very sad state at the present hour.
+The thing that is alarming about it is that the church is satisfied with it.
+Some preachers are greatly exercised over it, but they are the minority.
+I find very few people who are disturbed today.
+Most of the church has settled down into this deplorable state we're in, have accepted it, and feel that nothing can be done about it.